How bottom trawling hurts ocean life and speeds up climate change | DW | 30.06.2022

 In 1376, King Edward III of England received a complaint that fishermen were using an instrument of iron and net that "runs so heavily and hardly over the ground that it destroys the flowers of the land below."

-In the ensuing centuries – and particularly in the deep-sea since the Second World War – bottom trawling has exploded.
+In the ensuing centuries — and particularly in the deep sea since World War II — bottom trawling has exploded.
 Globally, it has become one of the most common industrial methods of fishing, responsible for about a quarter of wild-caught fish.

-Across West Africa, authorities have seized fish from foreign vessels trawling the bottom of their waters

 In Europe, for instance, an estimated 59% of marine-protected areas permit trawling, according to a study published last year by the New Economics Foundation think tank.
 More trawling happened inside protected zones than outside them, the study found.

-In the UK, the government has declared about 40% of English seas marine-protected areas.
+The UK government has declared about 40% of English seas marine-protected areas.
 But it has given just 2% legal protections against trawling and dredging, according to a report from the Marine Conservation Society, a UK charity fighting for healthier oceans.
-Between 2015 and 2018 just one of the country's offshore protected zones escaped bottom trawling and dredging, the report found.
+From 2015 to 2018, just one of the country's offshore protected zones escaped bottom trawling and dredging, the report found.

 "The first port of call is to make sure the protected areas we have got are actually doing the job and protecting the seabed," said Frith Dunkley, an ecologist and co-author of the report.
 "Generation by generation, we've forgotten what the seabed used to be like because it's been so dramatically changed over time by fishing."